shlomisas/JS-Practical-Interview/js/exam1.md

 ## General

-The purpose of the exam is to be short as possible but to examinate your practical coding.
+The purpose of the exam is to examine your practical coding.
-As we know, there are many good and bad ways to implement things so there is no one soution for this so do your best, with the pactices you know to deliver it.
+As we all know, there are many ways to implement things so choose your own one and do your best..

 The task is quite simple, you need to build a small web app with ability to search on YouTube, show the selected results on a (YouTube) player and save it as history into our database.